LucaIsMyName/xref-js/readme.md

 `xref` is a lightweight JavaScript library that transforms multi-page applications (MPAs) into smooth, single-page-like experiences.
 It leverages the power of AJAX and CSS transitions to create seamless page transitions without the complexity of a full single-page application (SPA) framework.

 *This package is a Experimental.
-API is subject to change.*
+API is subject to change.
+The Library works as intended (with bugs) as a `npm` package or as module inside a app.
+Inserting the xref.umd.js in eg. a WordPress-App won't work very good right now*

+In general `xref` assumes you don not want to update the `<head>`tag when a page-transition is happening.
+It only switched the ol body with the new body tag.

 ## Features